grscwf/twin-mt/nero-paths.md

 - You must have seen Mica already in other playthroughs.
 - Pick the neutral or abused start.
 (Do not cast Endgame).
 - Follow the dialog branches to becoming an apprentice.
-- When Ivex removes Nero's clothes, use the 3rd option, which is hidden but briefly shown.
+- When Ivex removes Nero's clothes, use the 3rd option.
 - Make sure to ask about the wand before Ivex leaves.
-- Finish the hard escape.
+- Finish the hard escape *before* becoming horny.
+  - This is fairly tight timing, it might take a few tries to find a path that works.
 - Use the wand.

 </details>